cyberphone/web2native-bridge/webpayment.bank/README.md

 ###Web Payment Application
-This project holds the code for an Payment Provider (Bank)
+This project holds the code for a Payment Provider (Bank)